nfmoore/azureml-mlops-example-scenarios/.github/docs/batch-endpoint.md

 az ml environment create -f core/environments/train.yml
 ```

 The model training pipeline is defined in `core/pipelines/model_development.yml`.
-It orchestrates the model development process by executing data preprocessing, model training with hyperparameter tuning, and model registration logic encapsulated in different scripts in the `core/src` directory.
+It orchestrates the model development process by executing data preprocessing, model training with hyperparameter tuning, and model registration logic encapsulated in different scripts.
+These are found in the `core/src` directory.
 This pipeline can be used to train an initial model and subsequent model version (i.e. retraining).

 To create the machine learning model artifact a pipeline job must be triggered by executing: